redhat-cop/infra-ansible/images/infra-ansible/README.md

 cat: /tmp/.ssh/id_rsa: Permission denied
  :
 ```
 This error generated because SELinux context was not properly configured  for attached volume.

+**NOTE** the resolution may vary based on your runtime environment, for example using a shared filesystem for your home directory may have a different resolution and outcome than those described here.

 **Resolution #1**